edgedb/easy-edgedb/chapter9/index.md

 ## Overloading instead of making a new type

-We can improve our schema a bit after having learned the `overloaded` keyword in this chapter.
-With this keyword we don't need the `HumanAge` type for `NPC` anymore.
+Last chapter we learned the `overloaded` keyword, and we can use it now to improve our schema a bit.
+Remember the `HumanAge` scalar type we created before?
 Right now it looks like this:

 ```sdl
 scalar type HumanAge extending int16 {